vimworldinc/nufinetes-link-demo/README.md

 };
 ```

-the contractRequest function will use the Nufinetes-Link provider to make a contract call on Nufinetes
+The contractRequest function will use the Nufinetes-Link provider to make a contract call on Nufinetes.

 ```jsx
   const contractRequest = async (params): Promise<{ txid: string }> => {